Skip to content

 The Kintsu AI consultation result screen in a browser frame: a plain-language summary of what the AI noticed, an educational overlay marking approximate concern zones directly on the face, and a row of concern tabs: Dark spots / uneven tone, Acne / congestion, Texture / pores.
 A live-analysis badge reads Gemini 2.5 Pro.

-Kintsu Medical Aesthetics · AI Consultation Tool · Pre-launchA selfie becomes a plain-language reading: concern zones mapped on the face, then a tab per concern with a severity read, Fitzpatrick-aware education, a vetted service, and a product to ask about.
+Kintsu Medical Aesthetics · AI Consultation Tool · In productionA selfie becomes a plain-language reading: concern zones mapped on the face, then a tab per concern with a severity read, Fitzpatrick-aware education, a vetted service, and a product to ask about.
 This is the screen the whole tool exists to earn.

 TL;DR